ermalaliraj/ejbconcurrency/README.md

 ```

 ## Concurrent scenario
-If two clients calling *concurrently* (at the same time) `SegmentRemote` with the following sequences:
+If two clients calling *concurrently* (at the same time) `DashboardRemote` with the following sequences:
 ```
 CLIENT1: A1, A2, A3, A4, A5
 CLIENT2: B1, B2, B3, B4, B5